based2/KB/network/ip_filter.md

 block from any to 23.129.64.225
 # US https://www.abuseipdb.com/check/
 block from any to 23.129.64.228
+# https://threatfox.abuse.ch/browse/malware/win.njrat/ angela-kindly.with.playit(.)plus
+block from any to 23.133.216.16
 # https://github.com/Cisco-Talos/IOCs/blob/main/2024/04/large-scale-brute-force-activity-targeting-vpns-ssh-services-with-commonly-used-login-credentials.txt
 block from any to 23.137.249.0/24
 # https://github.com/Cisco-Talos/IOCs/blob/main/2024/04/large-scale-brute-force-activity-targeting-vpns-ssh-services-with-commonly-used-login-credentials.txt